 [A fairly old register, placed by Rick Collier in 1993.]

 With day light fading fast we made a hasty retreat from the summit and got back to camp just as darkness settled in.
-Needless to say we fell asleep pretty fast after a long day, satisfied to have our main objective already on day one and two more days to go for smaller objectives in the area.
+Needless to say we fell asleep pretty fast after a long day, satisfied to have our main objective already on day one and two more days to go for smaller objectives in the area, including Mount Folk and Smith Peak.

 [Carefully sticking close together to avoid rock fall incidents - a key factor to traveling safely down mountains in the Rockies!]